ing-bank/zkflow/docs/backwards-compatibility-for-states.md

  * using a marker interface, which is an empty interface that extends this interface.
  *
  * \`\`\`kotlin
- * interface Marker : Versioned
+ * interface Marker : VersionedContractStateGroup
  * data class Marked(...): Marker { ... }
  * \`\`\`
  */
-interface Versioned
+interface VersionedContractStateGroup

 /**
  * Annotation specifying the [body] of a static zinc method on the enclosing type.